nicolecht/42_Piscine/README.md

 - C00 to C06
 - Rush 00

-You may check my piscine project results:
+My intranet id is nchee if you wish check my piscine project results

-Intranet ID: nchee